nice-digital/cks-gatsby/README.md

 - You will only be able to verify search functionality if you are connected to either the pink cable, the IM&T wi-fi or have a local elastic search instance set up.
 - You may need to add dev.es.nice.org.uk to your hosts file if you are unable to resolve the ES server using DNS
 - Make the following changes in *\cks-gatsby\web-app\CKS.Web\appsettings.json* **(don't check in!)**:
-  - set `CKSTest` for `ElasticsearchEnvironment` whilst developing
+  - set `https://test-search-api.nice.org.uk` for `SearchApiUrl` whilst developing
-  - set `CKSLive` for `ElasticsearchEnvironment` for deploying to live servers at AWS.
+  - set `https://search-api.nice.org.uk` for `SearchApiUrl` for deploying to live servers at AWS.

   If you are not on the pink cable or NICE network see [this](https://nicedigital.atlassian.net/wiki/spaces/SRCH/pages/1268875288/Set+up+local+search+index+for+searchclient+nuget) document for setting up local elasticsearch indexes for the searchclient nuget to use.